kubewarden/kubewarden-controller/docs/rfcs/rfc/0010-rancher-integration-policies.md

 users to use an additional OCI private registry, and an OCI-capable client for performing the mirroring.

+This alternative provides the same implementation for both kubewarden-owner policies, Rancher-mirrored policies, and 3rd party policies.
+Just serve each of them on their respective OCI registries.

 A drawback could be finding frontend-capable OCI registry clients that can deal with these formats, and can authenticate against private registries too.